Tuesday, November 6, 2018

 Squad Explaination

 -- Seven players from my Bayern Munich All-Time Team are non-Germans.
-They are Willy Sagnol, Giovane Elber, Lucio, Bixente Lizarazu, Mark Van Bommel, Franck Ribery and Arjen Robben.
+They are Willy Sagnol, Giovane Elber, Robert Lewandowski, Bixente Lizarazu, Franck Ribery and Arjen Robben.
+Mark Van Bommel should also be undisputed.
 Basically, I need to select 18 foreigners to this team.

 -- In 2005, the Bayern fans voted for their Best XI.
 The results: Sepp Maier, Klaus Augenthaler, Hans-Georg Schwarzenbeck, Franz Beckenbauer, Paul Breitner, Steffan Effenberg, Mehmet Scholl, Lothar Matthaus, Karl-Heinz Rummenigge, Gerd Muller and Giovane Élber.
 Except Giovane Élber, they were all Germans.